-Join Kevin Skoglund for an in-depth discussion in this video What is a hacker?, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video What is a hacker?, part of Programming Foundations: Web Security.

 …In the last movie, I mentioned the term hacker,…and I'm sure that you've heard that term before.…What exactly is a hacker, though?…Let's take a moment to clarify that term.…You may be surprised to learn that hacker can have a very positive meaning.…It can mean someone who tinkers with…computers, and comes up with innovative ideas.…A lot of today's most reputable technology companies…started out in the garages of a few hackers.…Security pros divide hackers into two types, white hat and…black hat.…White hat hackers are often curious users who mean no harm.…